snownontrace/snownontrace.github.io/repp-assisted-plasmid-design.md

     ```

   * The above generates an executable in the same folder.
-    * For __Mac__, run `sudo mv repp /usr/local/bin/.` to move the executable to the `/usr/local/bin` folder.
-Type your password to give permission when prompted.
+    * For __Mac__, run `sudo mv repp /usr/local/bin/.` to move the executable to `/usr/local/bin` or your preferred location.
+Type your password to give permission if prompted.
     * For __Windows__, copy the "repp.exe" file to your preferred location, e.g., "C:\Program Files\repp".
 Add this folder to your `Path` Environment Variable.
       * Open Start Menu then type `Advanced system settings` and press Enter.
       * Click `Environment Variables` towards the bottom of the dialogue.